etcyl/rpi_dashboard/README.md

 ## Run All Tests
 *    Enter a duration (in hours) for the test.
 *    Click Run All Tests to start the tests.
-The test progress will be displayed on the dashboard, and logs will be saved to the specified location.
+The test progress will be displayed on the dashboard, and logs will be saved to the local root directory.

 If you cannot connect to your RPIs via hostname (rpi1.local), ensure that avahi-daemon is installed on the Raspberry Pi: